Dan-Nollette/pizzaTime/README.md

 _This application uses HTML, CSS and JS, including use of Jquery and Bootstrap_

+## Plain English Spec
+### Behaviors
+_If no buttons are selected when form is submitted, page displays output for a large pizza with no added toppings._
+_If a size is selected on submit, page displays output(text regardless of price) for the corresponding size._
+_If a size is selected on submit, page displays output(text and price) for the corresponding size._
+_If a single topping is selected on submit, page displays output for the size as previously, plus the corresponding topping_ _If multiple toppings are selected on submit, page displays output for the size as previously, plus the corresponding toppings_

 ### License

 *This code is licensed under the MIT License*